Pipedream allows you to connect to the Zoom API from any workflow, programmatically creating meetings, listing webinar participants, and more.

 - Once you've selected the app, you can choose to either "Run Node.js code" or select one of the pre-built actions for performing common API operations.

-- Once you've added the step, press the Connect Account button near the bottom.
+- Once you've added the step, press the Connect Account button near the top.
 If this is your first time authorizing Pipedream's access to your Zoom account, you'll be prompted to accept that access, and Pipedream will store the authorization grant to enable the workflow to access the Zoom API.
 If you've already linked a Zoom account via Pipedream, pressing Connect Account will list any existing accounts you've linked.

 Removing Pipedream's access to your Zoom account